pc-magas/sercommH300sVoipCredentialsRecovery/README.md

 4. Improve UI - <Need Extra Recommendations>
 5. Redetect IP if ip has not been detected.

-> Due to play store fee I won't upload into Play Store.
+> Due to play store registration fee I won't upload into Play Store.

 # Contributing